Tom Swift Jr.

 and a planetoid named in honor of Tom Swift Sr.'s father Barton.
 As in the original series, the basic locale is the quaint town of Shopton, New York, on Lake Carlopa.

-Typical story elements include Tom's loyal and quip-prone friend Bud Barclay, his comic-relief cook "Chow" Winkler, a spy (typically from Soviet stand-ins Brungaria or Kranjovia), use of a wonder-material called Tomasite that did anything the story needed, the amazingly versatile force-ray repelatron, and atomic-powered everything, including the atomicar.
+Typical story elements include Tom's loyal and quip-prone friend Bud Barclay, his comic-relief cook "Chow" Winkler, a spy (typically from Soviet stand-ins Brungaria or Kranjovia), use of a wonder-material called Tomasite, the versatile force-ray repelatron that repelled matter, and atomic-powered vehicles, including the atomicar.
 The first invention of the series and the one making the most frequent appearances in subsequent stories, the Flying Lab (named Sky Queen), was a giant VTOL research airplane the size of a Boeing 747 jumbo jet.

 The Tom Swift Jr. stories had stronger science-fiction elements than the earlier series, particularly in the later volumes.
 One subplot, beginning on the first page of the first volume and running the length of the series, is Tom's communication, via mathematical "space symbols", with beings from "Planet X".
 This mystery is never completely resolved, despite the beings sending a sample of life forms from their planet in book #7 and an artificial "energy brain" to occupy a robot body built by Tom in book #17 (see illustration above).

 The stories offered science that was more intriguing than accurate.
 Yet the characters and titles are well-remembered and lovingly regarded, and Apple's Steve Wozniak claims to have been inspired onto his career path by Tom Swift Jr.